If you’ve never run a game-based training program before, it can feel intimidating.

 To get you started, I’ve broken effective game-based training strategy down into 7 actionable steps.

-By following these steps you too can build game-based training programs that amaze your employees and thrill your boss -- even if you’ve never designed a game-based course in your life.
+By following these steps you can build game-based training programs that excite your employees and impress your boss — even if you’ve never designed a game-based course in your life.

 Step 1: Start With Your Objectives